iip-ecosphere/platform/platform/configuration/configuration.maven/README.md

   - `outputFile` (`-Dconfiguration.outputFile=...`, default empty) the optional JSON file to write.
 If not given, a default location in `target` is assumed.
   - `postUrl` (`-Dconfiguration.postUrl=...`, default empty) the optional REST API URL where to post the JSON results to.
   - `mainConfiguration` (`-Dconfiguration.mainConfiguration=...`, default `PlatformConfiguration`) the IVML name of the top-level configuration file.
   - `metaModelDirectory` (`-Dconfiguration.metaModelDirectory=...`, default `target/easy`) optional setup of the location of the oktoflow IVML meta model.
+Taken as is if absolute, else identified/validated with `src/main/easy` and `target/easy` through parent search starting at `projectDirectory`.
   - `plugins` (`-Dconfiguration.aasPlugins=...`, default `support.aas.basyx, support.aas.basyx2`) optional names of the okoflow AAS plugins to load.
   - `pluginId` (`-Dconfiguration.pluginId=...`, default ``) optional specification of the specific plugin ID of the AAS plugin to use for output.
 If not given, tries to load the default one or the one that is accessible.
   - `cleanTemp` (`-Dconfiguration.cleanTemp=...`, default `false`) optional setup whether temporarily extracted oktoflow plugions shall be kept or deleted after running this plugin.
   - `skip` (`-Dconfiguration.skip=...`, default `false`) skips/disables this plugin.
   - `skipMapDashboard` (`-Dconfiguration.skipMapDashboard=...`, default `true`) skips/disables this plugin.
   - `inContainer`(`-Dconfiguration.inContainer=...`, default `true`) whether specific container values, e.g., from connectors, shall be used for mapping instead of related non-container values.
+  - `failOnError`(`-Dconfiguration.failOnError=...`, default `false`) whether the build shall fail if a mapper error occurs.

 The plugin resolves the given `plugins` via Maven, if built to be resolved, then it also resolves the dependencies, rewrites the plugin setup and passes it on to the dashboard mapper for loading.